Sort Query Results

 .ThenByScore()

-// Apply another sort by 'Name' (for products with same # of units in stock and same score)
+// Apply another sort by 'Name' in ascending order,

 .ToList();